scikit-learn/enhancement_proposals/slep023/proposal.rst

     >>> estimator = MyEstimator(n_iter=10).set_callbacks(MyCallback())
     >>> estimator.fit(X, y)
-    setup by MaxIterEstimator for fit
+    setup by MyEstimator for fit
-    on_fit_task_begin by MaxIterEstimator for fit
+    on_fit_task_begin by MyEstimator for fit
-        on_fit_task_begin by MaxIterEstimator for iteration 0
+        on_fit_task_begin by MyEstimator for iteration 0
-        on_fit_task_end by MaxIterEstimator for iteration 0
+        on_fit_task_end by MyEstimator for iteration 0
         ...  # iterations 1 to 8
-        on_fit_task_begin by MaxIterEstimator for iteration 9
+        on_fit_task_begin by MyEstimator for iteration 9
-        on_fit_task_end by MaxIterEstimator for iteration 9
+        on_fit_task_end by MyEstimator for iteration 9
-    on_fit_task_end by MaxIterEstimator for fit
+    on_fit_task_end by MyEstimator for fit
-    teardown by MaxIterEstimator for fit
+    teardown by MyEstimator for fit

 It doesn't matter whether `MyCallback` is auto-propagated or not since there is no sub-estimator to propagate it to in that case.
 Next, consider the case where the